carriepederson7/pig-latin/README.md

 List of Specs
+The program recognizes words beginning with a vowel, add "way" to the end.
+Input: apple
+Output: ppleway

 The program recognizes consonants at the beginning of word and moves the first consecutive consonant to the end, and add "ay".
   Input: pig